Henry-Research/EFEMP1_GTEx_eQTL/README.md

 # GTEx

-- GTEx (Genotype-Tissue Expression project) is a publically available database which collated RNA sequencing data from various tissues across 1000 post-mortem donors.
+- GTEx (Genotype-Tissue Expression project) is a publically available database which collated RNA sequencing data from various tissues across 838 post-mortem donors.

 - Genotypes from the donors was also anlaysed to allow for the correlation of genetic variants with gene expresson levels, this is referred to as an eQTL (Expression quantitiatie trait locus)

 - GTEx is publically avaliable at [GTExPortal](https://gtexportal.org/home/)

-- Access to the eQTL dashboard is publically avalibale at [GTEx_eQTL](https://gtexportal.org/home/eqtlDashboardPage)
+- Access to the eQTL calculater is publically avalibale at https://gtexportal.org/home/testyourown

 # Results

-- The final excel file from the step by step analysis can be found in the 'Results/' directory as "EFEMP1_Hernia_Ocular_GITHUB.xlsx"
+- The final excel file from the step by step analysis can be found in the 'Results/' directory as "EFEMP1_eQTL_Output.xlsx"

-- The output from the GTEx eQTL analysis can be found in the 'Results/' directory.
-"GTEx_eQTL_Hernia.pdf" for EFEMP1 variants assocaited with herniation pathologies.
-"GTEx_eQTL_Ocular.pdf" for EFEMP1 variants assocaited with ocular pathologies.
-NOTE: For easty visualisation, only tissues with signficant changes in expression are shown.
+- The complete list of EFEMP1 SNPs with tissues attached inputted into the GTEx eQTL calculater can be found in the  'Results/' directory as "EFEMP1_GTEx_Input".
+These can be directly, inputted into https://gtexportal.org/home/testyourown.
+The reader can then begin the 'StepByStep_guide.md' in the 'Merging/' directory at step 10

 # Instructions